pseudospectators/WaveRange/README.md

    nlay : (OUTPUT) number of bit planes

-   ntot_enc : (OUTPUT) total number of elemens of the encoded array data_enc
+   ntot_enc : (OUTPUT) total number of elements of the encoded array data_enc

    deps_vec : (OUTPUT) quantization step size vector, double deps_vec[nlaymax]; where nlaymax is an output of setup_wr